tscherbul/tscherbul.github.io/_pages/home.md

   </a>
 </div>

+To study the tuantum dynamics and control of molecular collisions, we develop and use numerically exact quantum mechanical methods, such as coupled-channel expansions, hyperspherical coordinates, and diagrammatic Quantum Monte Carlo techniques.
 To this end, we develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools to visualize the relevant quantum mechanical degrees of freedom.
 We want do be able to build the perfect instruments to answer the  scientific questions we deem most important (see [Research](research)).

 We are located at Leiden University, the birthplace of superconductivity and home to Kamerlingh Onnes, Lorentz, Huygens, Einstein, de Sitter, and others (see e.g. [the wall of signatures from Ehrenfest lecturers](https://www.lorentz.leidenuniv.nl/history/colloquium/muur_heel.html)).
 We exchange ideas and work with our neighbors from [Quantum Matter & Optics](http://www.physics.leidenuniv.nl/qo-home), as well as with the colleagues from our [world-class theory section](https://www.lorentz.leidenuniv.nl).